SolnLase/latest-news/README.md

 > Api keys in older version of this repository, when this repository wasn't public yet, aren't valid.

-> It can show the same result when scrolling down since *newsdata.io* sometimes sends results with nextPage=None, which results in me sending them request with the keyword argument page=None.
+> It can show the same result when scrolling down since *newsdata.io* sometimes sends results with nextPage=None, which results in the app sending them request with the keyword argument page=None.
 I have reported that, and they are working on it.

 ## Preview
 The preview of this project is available under this address: spotlatestnews.com